aha-oretama/android_legacy_refactor/README.md

 # android_legacy_refactor
-To practice refactoring in accordance with [Androidテスト全書](https://peaks.cc/books/android_testing).
+To practice refactoring in accordance with [Androidテスト全書](https://peaks.cc/books/android_testing) at chaptere 3.8.

 I apologize that all of following explanations is in Japanese.